mohamedirfansh/Canteen-Information-System/README.md

-# Canteen Management System
+# Canteen Information System

 ![Cover](images/cover.png)

-A real-time canteen information system software that can store and display all the information of stalls in the NTU North Spine Canteen.
+A real-time canteen information software that can store and display all the information of stalls in the NTU North Spine Canteen.
 It can:
 + Store and display stall information
 + Store and display stall menus
 + Display stall information and menus based on current system date and time